Tips to Succeed at Your Next Video Interview

 - Once your interview wraps up, make sure you are fully disconnected from the web conference before you do anything else.
 Otherwise, an offhanded post-interview remark or gesture might get broadcasted to the interviewer.

-For more tips about applying and interviewing, check out some videos our recruiters recorded!
-Or, now that you’re armed with video-interviewing knowledge, explore open roles at Citizens and apply today!
+Now that you've got video-interviewing knowledge, explore open roles at Citizens and apply today!